Compatible ideals in Gorenstein rings: Background

-\begin{definition}[The \emph{trace ideal}] Suppose $R$ is a ring with canonical module $\omega_R$ and $S$ is an $R$-algebra.
+\begin{definition}[The \emph{trace ideal}] Suppose $R$ is a ring and $S$ is an $R$-algebra.
 The \emph{trace ideal} of $S$, denoted $\tau_{S/R}$ is the image of the evaluation-at-1 map:

 This ideal is also called the \emph{order ideal} in \cite{EvansGriffith}.
-Note, in the case that $S$ is a finite $R$-module, then $\Hom_R(S, R) = \omega_{S/R}$. \end{definition}
+Note, in the case that $S$ is a finite $R$-module, then $\Hom_R(S, R) = \omega_{S/R}$ the relative canonical module. \end{definition}

-The following lemma, which is well known to experts, but for which we could not find a reference, states that the trace ideal of a finite extension of $R$ defines a compatible ideal of $R$.
+The following lemma is well known to experts, for instance it is implicit throughout \cite{BlickleStablerFunctorialTestModules} and \cite{CaravajalRojasStablerOnBehaviorUnderFiniteCovers}.
+The lemma states that the trace ideal of a finite extension of $R$ defines a uniformly compatible ideal of $R$.
+We include a proof for the convenience of the reader.

 \begin{lemma} Let $R$ be an $F$-finite ring of prime characteristic $p>0$.
 Suppose $R\to S$ is a finite extension of $R$ and $\tau_{S/R}$ is the trace ideal.
-Then $I$ is a compatible ideal of $R$. \end{lemma} \begin{proof} Fix some $\phi \in \Hom_R(F^e_* R, R)$.
+Then $\tau_{S/R}$ is a uniformly compatible ideal of $R$. \end{lemma} \begin{proof} Fix some $\phi \in \Hom_R(F^e_* R, R)$.
 The result follows immediately from the commutativity of the following diagram:

 Here the vertical maps are obtained by evaluation at 1, and $\widetilde{\phi}$ is obtained as the following composition:

 \end{proof}